World Bank says $52 billion pledged to help poorest

-WASHINGTON Rich and emerging-market nations agreed to commit a record $52 billion (31.9 billion pounds) over three years to a World Bank fund to aid the world's poorest countries, the bank said on Tuesday.
+WASHINGTON Dec 17 Rich and emerging-market nations agreed to commit a record $52 billion over three years to a World Bank fund to aid the world's poorest countries, the bank said on Tuesday.

 The figure marks an increase of about 5 percent from the last time the International Development Association, or IDA, was topped up in 2010.